mxagar/computer_vision_udacity/02_Cloud_Computing/Google_Colab_Notes.md

 - When we create a new notebook, it's not connected to a VM, we need to first run something
 - Notebooks appear in Google Drive: `Colab Notebooks`
 - We can share notebooks: Up-right, `Share`
+- Storage in the Colab environment is temporary
+  - If we restart the runtime, the files persist
+  - If we change the runtime, the files are removed!

 Change GPU/CPU, select standard/high-end memory, etc